web-platform-tests/wpt/docs/_writing-tests/reftests.md

 render identically (assuming a `match` relation) to the reference, and the reference must render identically to its reference (again, assuming a `match` relation).
-Note that this can continue indefinitely to require tests to match an abitrary number of references; also that `match` is used here purely for explanatory reasons: both `match` and `mismatch` can be used (and mixed on one sequence of references).
+Note that this can continue indefinitely to require tests to match an arbitrary number of references; also that `match` is used here purely for explanatory reasons: both `match` and `mismatch` can be used (and mixed on one sequence of references).
 This can be thought of as an AND operator!